 Additionally, teaching or research assistantships may be available to selected graduate students.

 Montana State’s graduate programs in the College of Nursing are designed to fit into students’ busy working schedules with distance learning.
 All graduate courses are offered primarily in a blended, distance-delivered format, with a variety of class activities that are able to be completed at any time.
-Video conferencing with faculty and classmates complements the coursework, and travel to Bozeman is limited to once a year.
+Video conferencing with faculty and classmates complements the coursework.

 DNP alumni in Nursing embark on a wide range of careers within 10-years of their graduation.